csstools/postcss-plugins/plugin-packs/postcss-preset-env/README.md

 [**Try it out in the Playground!**](https://preset-env.cssdb.org/playground/)

+> [!NOTE]
-⚠️ Please note that some features need a companion library that makes the feature work.
+> Please note that some features need a companion library that makes the feature work.
 While we try to avoid this requirement, there are instances in which this isn't possible to polyfill a new behaviour with _just_ CSS.

 [See the list below](#plugins-that-need-client-library).